Gilbert Gottfried: Career

 In 1980, when Saturday Night Live was being retooled with a new staff and new comedians, the producers noticed Gottfried and hired him as a cast member for its sixth season.
 Gottfried's persona during Saturday Night Live sketches was different from his later characterization: He rarely spoke in his trademark voice and never squinted.
 During his 12-episode stint, he did not get along with the writers and was rarely used in sketches.
 He played one recurring character named Leo Waxman (husband of Denny Dillon's Pinky Waxman on the recurring talk show sketch "What's It All About?") and did two celebrity impersonations: David Stockman and Roman Polanski.

-From 1983 to 1984, Gottfried regularly performed on Alan Thicke's short-lived show Thicke of the Night.
-In April 1987, he headlined a half-hour comedy special that aired as part of the Cinemax Comedy Experiment series.
+In April 1987, Gottfried headlined a half-hour comedy special that aired as part of the Cinemax Comedy Experiment series.
 Gottfried played Sidney Bernstein in Beverly Hills Cop II, in which he reunited with friend and fellow Saturday Night Live alumnus Eddie Murphy.
 In August that same year, Gottfried made his debut appearance on The Howard Stern Show.
 He went on to make over 100 appearances on the radio show over the next 25 years.
 That year, he also starred in the sitcom pilot Norman's Corner, co-written by Larry David prior to creating Seinfeld.